 Our previous examination data revealed there is a gap between the national non-disadvantaged progress 8 score when compared to the St. Katherine's disadvantaged progress 8 score.
 Average attainment 8 grade was 4.44 for disadvantaged pupils compared with 4.83 for non-disadvantaged at St. Katherine's school.
 Assessments on entry to year 7 in 2019 indicate that 25% of our disadvantaged pupils arrive below age-related expectations compared to 9% of their peers.
 Subsequent internal and external (where available) assessments show that this gap remains at around 16% during pupils' time at our school.
 2 Literacy skills on entry are lower for disadvantaged pupils (cumulative over the five years) when compared to non-disadvantaged NGRT results for students in current years 7 to 10 show that 24% of PP students are in Stanine 1-3 whilst this figure is 11% for Non-PP. This is in line with the gap seen for KS2 outcomes suggesting a strong link between low prior attainment and below average literacy.
+Pandemic context - Detrimental effect on fluency and stamina in extended writing.
+Reduction in reading fluency, impacting the ability of learners to access work across the curriculum.
+This has also contributed to an increased gap between those children that read widely and those children who do not.
 3 RTL warnings and referrals for a small number of DA pupils (3-5) in each year group is high.
 Time out of lessons for these pupils is likely to be having a detrimental effect on their academic progress.
 4 For the year 2019/20, our suspension rate for children on FSM was 28.8.
 This compared to a national average rate of 19.4 and a local authority rate of 34.4.
 Whilst below the local authority average our suspension rate remains above national average.
 This has come down in 2020/21 to 17.6 but we do not yet have national data from DofE to compare.
 For comparison, the whole-school rate in 2020/21 was 10.48.
 There remains work to do to bring DA suspension rates in line with non DA.
 5 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 3 - 6% lower than for non-disadvantaged pupils.
 Absence and persistent absence is higher than national for disadvantaged in the school.
+Pandemic context - Registers remained open for some disadvantaged pupils during the pandemic closures as they were encouraged to attend school.
+However, as there was no legal obligation to attend, many chose not to.
 6 We know from historical parents' evenings that there is less parental engagement of pupils who are eligible for disadvantaged pupils.
-Our data on the lack of engagement with online lessons from a number of disadvantaged pupils in each year group shows us that due to the pandemic disadvantaged pupils are at particular risk of falling behind their peers as they are more likely to; • two periods of lockdown- loss of face-face learning in school.
-This has resulted in specific content being missed, leading to gaps in learning and stalled sequencing of journey • limited access to remote learning at home due to complex home circumstances and lack of IT access and resources • limited access during closure to specialist staff and interventions for pupils with additional needs additional well being needs arising from pressures and arrangements in place due to pandemic.
+Our data on the lack of engagement with online lessons from a number of disadvantaged pupils in each year group shows us that due to the pandemic disadvantaged pupils are at particular risk of falling behind their peers as they are more likely to;

+- two periods of lockdown- loss of face-face learning in school.
+This has resulted in specific content being missed, leading to gaps in learning and stalled sequencing of journey - limited access to remote learning at home due to complex home circumstances and lack of IT access and resources - limited access during closure to specialist staff and interventions for pupils with additional needs - additional well being needs arising from pressures and arrangements in place due to pandemic.